DubyaDude/OwO-Mod/README.md

 # OwO-Mod
-This is a generic unity mod made for MelonLoader
+This MelonLoader mod OwOifies text from Text, TextMesh and TextMeshPro components.

 ## Project Configuration